 I have to admit, this one is fairly easy to me as I’ve been living frugally for so long.
 I’ve had a lot of practice!
 G has gotten better with practice too!

-How much does that monthly expense cost over time?
+4. How much does that monthly expense cost over time?

 One of the challenges was all about recurring monthly expenses.
 When you pay for something every month, it doesn’t seem like that much.
 What is $10, $25, or $100?

 You will see just how much you’re actually spending on subscriptions like cable, magazines or subscription boxes, or habits like daily coffee, cigarettes and takeout.

 The Frugalwoods recommend this online calculator to easily assess how much these recurring expenses add up over time.
 You can even calculate the potential interest over time if you invested that amount instead of spending it!

-Eat up your pantry, fridge and freezer!
+5. Eat up your pantry, fridge and freezer!